James Beadle: Sheffield Wednesday (loans)

 On 8 January 2024, he was recalled from his loan at Oxford United and then joined Championship club Sheffield Wednesday on loan for the remainder of the season.
 He made his debut in the 2–1 defeat against Coventry City on 20 January.

 On 4 July 2024, Beadle returned to Sheffield Wednesday on another season-long loan.
 He made his second Wednesday debut against Plymouth Argyle on 11 August 2024, starting the game in a 4–0 victory.

-Birmingham City (loan)
+Birmingham City (loans)

 On 1 July 2025, Beadle signed a season long loan deal with newly promoted Championship club Birmingham City.

+On 17 July 2026, after signing a new four-year contract with Brighton, Beadle returned to Birmingham for a second season-long loan.

 International career

 Beadle has played for England at under-15, under-16 and under-18 youth levels.
 In September 2022 he represented the under-19 team in qualifying games.

 On 10 May 2023, Beadle was included in the England squad for the 2023 FIFA U-20 World Cup.
 He made his U20 debut during the 0–0 draw with Iraq on 28 May 2023.

 On 9 September 2024, Beadle made his England U21 debut during a 4–1 win over Austria at Kenilworth Road.
 He was later included in the England squad for the 2025 UEFA European Under-21 Championship, starting in the final as the Young Lions went on to win the tournament.